 Photos that are not submitted by the deadline date and/or do not meet the specifications outlined may not appear in the program book.
 Contestants that have not paid their registration fees in full and/or submitted their registration agreements by the deadline date will not be featured in the program book.

 Step 4: Book accommodations at CMTC’s host hotel.

 Attendees looking to book accommodations at CMTC’s host venue, the Sheraton Parkway Toronto North, are advised to do so as soon as possible.
 Be sure to request accommodations within CMTC 2021 Contestant room block to receive a discounted rate.
 A limited number of accommodations are available within this discounted room block.
 Once the room block reaches capacity, the hotel will only have rooms available at the regular rack rate; therefore, CMTC advises contestants and visitors to book their hotel rooms as soon as possible.

 Step 5: Submit your sponsor information (deadline: March 1, 2021).

-Contestants should submit their sponsor information using the Sponsorship Form.
-The password for this form can be found in your registration confirmation email.
+Contestants should submit their sponsor information using the Sponsor Submission Form.
+This form can be found in the Contestant Hub.
+The password for the Contestant Hub can be found in your registration confirmation email.

 Step 6: Ensure that all registration fees associated with your account are paid (deadline: March 1, 2021).